“We don’t want strangers taking care of Mom!”

 Ah, siblings.
 Some are a joy—our very first and forever friends in life.
 Others are more of nuisance, a source of drama that comes and goes over the years.
 But when a parent falls ill or needs additional help as they age, these family relationships are truly put to the test.

 Some adult children work seamlessly together to find the best care solutions for their aging parents.
-However, some siblings don’t contribute at all, leaving the heavy lifting, sacrifices and difficult choices up to one adult child, often a daughter.
+However, some siblings don’t contribute at all, leaving the heavy lifting, sacrifices and difficult care decisions up to one adult child, often the eldest daughter.
 Still others are involved sporadically, only deigning to give their opinions when pricey care decisions are on the line.

 In the latter scenario, these siblings disprove of respite, are suspicious of outside caregivers and demand to keep their parents’ bills low.
-They don’t want to entertain the thought of hiring professional caregivers or moving Mom or Dad to assisted living or a nursing home because outside care is expensive.
+They don’t want to entertain the thought of hiring in-home care or moving Mom or Dad to a senior living facility because outside care is expensive.
 To make matters worse, they wholly oppose paying a fair wage to their siblings who have taken on the role of primary caregiver.

 When siblings begin emphasizing cost reduction strategies and encouraging the provision of unpaid care, primary caregivers usually reach an unfortunate realization: these family members are not interested in what is best for their parents or even what is fair to them as carers.
 The driving factor is preserving Mom and Dad’s wealth in the hopes of receiving an inheritance.